-Congratulations to readers who correctly identified the detail in last week’s Where in Newton? clue.
+Congratulations to the many library lovers out there who correctly identified the detail in last week’s Where in Newton? clue.

 Thank you for playing along.